fmstyles14/jenkins-shared-library/README.md

 Install GitLab Plugin in Jenkins
 Configure GitLab access token and connection to Jenkins in GitLab project settings
-Configure Jenkins to trigger t
+Configure Jenkins to trigger trigger the CI pipeline, whenever a change is pushed to Github

 ## Demo Project:
 Dynamically Increment Application version in Jenkins Pipeline